montehurd/mediawiki-quickstart/README.md

 FORCE=1 ./fresh_install
 ```

 - Control the depth of git clones for MediaWiki and its components by setting the CLONE_DEPTH environment variable.
-If left off, a clone depth of 1 is performed for maximum speed
+If left off, a clone depth of 2 is performed by default, which is fast (and keeps Gerrit "git review" happy, which can complain if a repo's depth is 1)

 ```bash
 CLONE_DEPTH=100 ./fresh_install  # Clone with depth of 100 commits